 Median Home Price: $272,502

 The median home value of Southeast Los Angeles is 42 percent lower than Los Angeles and the overall cost of living index is 17 percent lower.
 Southeast Los Angeles gets high marks for plenty of local amenities, nice weather and good housing prices.
 Access to the 110 is a feature of Southeast Los Angeles, and there are a wide variety of schools, public transit stops, groceries, shopping and restaurants in the area.
 There are also five parks and three libraries or bookstores nearby.
 Southeast Los Angeles is a short distance from downtown Los Angeles and everything it has to offer.
 See the NBA's Clippers or Lakers at the Staples Center, or take in a baseball game at Dodger Stadium.
 Other popular Los Angeles attractions nearby include Chinatown, the Arts District, Walt Disney Concert Hall and much more.
 Southeast Los Angeles has a Livability Score of 67.
-Learn more about Southeast Los Angeles housing.
+Search Southeast Los Angeles homes for sale.

 - 3. Pacoima